 If the soil is difficult to work with, it can be amended with compost or well-rotted manure, which will also give the tree a healthy boost of fertilizer.
 Fill in around the tree only up to the root crown.
 Never leave any tree roots showing, as they will quickly dry up.
 Tamp gently as you go but try not to compress too hard; otherwise, it will become more difficult for water to reach the roots.

 If necessary, you may need to stake the tree in place temporarily until the roots take hold.
-Water the tree thoroughly and cover the area with 2-4 inches of mulch, staying a couple inches shy of the trunk all around.
+Water the tree thoroughly and cover the area with 2 to 4 inches (5 to 10 cm.) of mulch, staying a couple of inches (5 cm.) shy of the trunk all around.

 Best Time to Plant Trees